 On April 29, 2014, we terminated our prior registration rights agreement with our Sponsors and Founders and certain other stockholders and entered into a new registration rights agreement with Bain Funds, certain entities associated with, and family members of, Chris T. Sullivan, one of our Founders and a director, and Elizabeth A. Smith, our Chairman and Chief Executive Officer (the "Registration Rights Agreement").
-The Registration Rights Agreement provides the Bain Funds and the other stockholders that are parties thereto with certain demand and "piggyback" registration rights.
-We are required to bear the registration expenses, other than underwriting discounts and commissions and transfer taxes, associated with any registration of shares by the Bain Funds or other stockholders pursuant to the Registration Rights Agreement.
+The Registration Rights Agreement provides the parties thereto with certain demand and "piggyback" registration rights.
+We are required to bear the registration expenses, other than underwriting discounts and commissions and transfer taxes, associated with any registration of shares pursuant to the Registration Rights Agreement.
 The Registration Rights Agreement also contains customary terms and conditions related to various matters, including registration procedures, lock-up agreements and permitted transfers and indemnification and contribution.
+The Bain Funds' right to registration of their shares terminated on March 4, 2015 when they ceased to hold any shares of our common stock.